Skip to Sidebar Skip to Content

 Terraform variables allow you to insert values in Terraform configuration files.
 They are used to store and manipulate data, such as IP addresses, usernames, and passwords.
 They can be assigned a value, which can then be changed or used as is in the configuration execution.

-Terraform variables have multiple parameters that define how they behave.
+Variables in Terraform have multiple parameters that define how they behave.
 Below are some of the most commonly used parameters:

 • type: Indicates the type of data that is to be stored in the variable.
 This parameter must be provided.
-Valid variable types include string, number, bool, list, etc.
+Valid variable types Terraform supports include string, number, bool, list, etc.

 • default: Sets the default value of variables.
 If no value is specified, this default value will be applied when Terraform commands run.